-- The system is resilient against potential future 200-yr droughts. - Modelling suggests there is an increased need to activate Appeals for Restraint for extreme droughts.
+The system is resilient against potential future 200-yr droughts.

+- Modelling suggests there is an increased need to activate Appeals for Restraint for extreme droughts.
 However, no further demand savings measures are required, even for these extreme drought scenarios, as water conservation in Blithfield is enough to avoid crossing the Temporary Use Ban trigger.
-As discussed in Section 4.2.4, in practice a customer campaign would be initiated in the Spring if there was good evidence of severe drought conditions emerging. - If demand is maintained at the current level there is no risk of hosepipe bans or drought permits/orders during the extreme droughts studied.
-There would, however, be a risk if demand approached the deployable output of the system or there was a significant degradation of supply infrastructure. - A future occurrence of a 200-yr drought with a temporal pattern similar to that of 1975/76 would lead to the lowest stored volume, which would nonetheless be close to 50%.

-• The sum of the average abstraction at River Severn Works and the maximum potential supply from groundwater sources is greater than the current demand of the system.
-Given this, supply can be transferred from Blithfield to River Severn Works whenever conservation of water in the reservoir is needed, thus reducing the drawdown at Blithfield to that related to the minimum 6MI/d draft for blending purposes.
-The abstraction at River Severn Works is not limited by drought conditions in the Severn.
+As discussed in Section 4.2.4, in practice a customer campaign would be initiated in the spring if there was good evidence of severe drought conditions emerging. - If demand is maintained at the current level there is no risk of hosepipe bans or drought permits/orders during the extreme droughts studied.
+There would, however, be a risk if demand approached the deployable output of the system or there was a significant degradation of supply infrastructure. - A future occurrence of a 200-yr drought with a temporal pattern similar to that of 1975/76 would lead to the lowest stored volume, which would nonetheless be close to 50%. - Under this drought scenario, the sum of the average abstraction at River Severn Works and the maximum potential supply from groundwater sources is greater than winter demands.
+Given this, supply can be transferred from the River Severn Works to Blithfield when conservation of water in the reservoir is needed, thus reducing the drawdown at Blithfield to that related to the minimum 6MI/d draft for blending purposes.
+The abstraction at the River Severn Works is not limited by drought conditions in the Severn during this scenario.